SPM is a web-based scenario development, modeling, and data

 region to serve as an advisory group on functional and

 operational aspects of the model.
-Since its formation in 2013,
+The Working Group offered an

 The primary purpose of SPM is to enhance the Region’s ability to